sandkum5/demos/terraform/demos/README.md

 `08_data_sources_and_outputs` : Code to showcase how to use data sources and outputs.

+`09_modules` : Code to showcase how to create and use modules.

+`10_validation` : Code to showcase variable input validation

 ## How to Demo
 - **Update** `ApiKey.txt` file with the Intersight ApiKey.
 - **Update** `SecretKey.txt` file with the Intersight SecretKey.
 - Change to each directory using "cd <dir_name>" and run the terraform commands.

 E.g.
 ```terraform